 - Any enforceable termination clause in a contract.

 Employment standards legislation sets out the minimum entitlements, and it is based solely upon the length of service.
 However, that is only one small part of the assessment.
 The common law requires that “reasonable notice” be provided, and this is based upon a number of factors, including:

 If an employee was lured away from secure employment, that will lengthen their notice entitlement.

 The notion that severance is always one month per year of service is simply a myth.
 Our courts have explicitly stated that severance is not based on length of service alone.
 And the reality is that the number of potential factors, and the discretion afforded to courts when assessing entitlement to severance, can make it impossible to definitively predict a specific individual’s entitlement.

 It is important to bear in mind that the entitlement to severance is subject to the dismissed employee’s duty to make reasonable efforts to find new work, and if they do obtain new employment, your obligation to them will be reduced.
 As a result, someone may be “entitled” to a lengthy notice period, but if they find new work within that period, that entitlement decreases.

 The obligation to provide reasonable notice can be displaced by a properly-drafted termination clause in an enforceable contract of employment.
 Such a clause will help you to avoid the cost and risk of trying to determine what is reasonable; instead, you can simply look at what the contract provides.

-Unfortunately, many employers follow the advice to implement contracts with termination clauses, but fail to do so properly and end up with clauses that are unenforceable.
-That is why we always advocate working with us to implement contracts; we can help you to ensure that you will be able to rely upon them when you need them.
+Unfortunately, many employers follow the advice to implement contracts with termination clauses but fail to do so properly and end up with clauses that are unenforceable.
+That is why we always advocate working with us to implement contracts; we can help you ensure that you will be able to rely upon them when you need them.